mkhululincube/react-suspense-tutorial/README.md

 Among these features is Suspense for data fetching.
 Suspense is a component that lets your components wait for something to load before rendering, and it does this in a simple and predictable manner.
-This includes images, scripts, or any asynchronous operation like network requests..
+This includes images, scripts, or any asynchronous operation like network requests.

 > React suspense is all about delaying loading/fetching of data